sdjacobs/busgraph/readme.md

 `routes.txt` and `trips.txt` are not strictly required for the algorithm; they just allow us to map trip IDs like "440081069971" to human-readable route names like "50 Damen".

 Unedited, `stop_times.txt` has over 3 million entries and is 182 MB.
-This is just too big for a web app-style presentation, so
+This is just too big for a web app-style presentation, so I cut it down to all trips with arrivals between 8:00am and 9:00am (`stop_times_8.txt`), using the command

+    awk -F, 'NR == 1 {print} $2 ~ /^08/' stop_times.txt

 # Algorithm